Azure/aztfexport/README.md

 In interactive mode, `aztfy` list all the resources resides in the specified resource group.
 For each resource, user is expected to input the Terraform resource address in form of `<resource type>.<resource name>` (e.g. `azurerm_linux_virtual_machine.test`).
 Users can press `r` to see the possible resource type(s) for the selected import item (though this is not guaranteed to be 100% accurate).
 In case there is exactly one resource type match for the import item, that resource type will be automatically filled in the text input for the users, with a 💡 line prefix as an indication.

-In some cases, there are Azure resources that have no corresponding Terraform resource (e.g. due to lacks of Terraform support), or some resource might be created as a side effect of provisioning another resource (e.g. the OS Disk resource is created automatically when provisioning a VM).
+In some cases, there are Azure resources that have no corresponding Terraform resources (e.g. due to lacks of Terraform support), or some resources might be created as a side effect of provisioning another resource (e.g. the OS Disk resource is created automatically when provisioning a VM).
 In these cases, you can skip these resources without typing anything.

 > 💡 Option `--resource-mapping`/`-m` can be used to specify a resource mapping file, either constructed manually or from other runs of `aztfy` (generated in the output directory with name: _.aztfyResourceMapping.json_).